 We'd also agree here, London has to be one of the top places for couples to go for the day

 Laurence Norah - "I'd go with the Lake District!"

 If I could only go with one place in the UK I'd go with the Lake District.
 I love the mountains there, as a photographer I find the landscapes fantastic, and the light is ever changing.
 It has cute B&B's as well as some gorgeous campsites, plentiful walking opportunities and loads of dining options.
 I don't think I'd get bored!

 Read more about Laurence's choice "The Lake District"

 Sarah Hughes - "I would pick the county of Devon!"

-Having been born and raised in England there are many places near and dear to my heart.
+Having been born and raised in Great Britain there are many destinations near and dear to my heart.
 However if forced to pick just one area to holiday in I would pick the county of Devon.This small but diverse corner of the country boasts many of the attributes I look for in a balanced holiday.
-In Devon you can breathe in the fresh sea air along the English Riviera, trek the hills and dales of the National Parks, visit several UNESCO World Heritage Sites and step back in time as you explore the medieval towns and Roman ruins.
+In Devon you can breathe in the fresh sea air along the English Riviera, trek the hills and dales of the National Parks, stop by several UNESCO World Heritage Sites and step back in time as you explore the medieval towns and Roman ruins.